aadharna/aadharna.github.io/_pages/about.md

 Hello, World.

-I am an incoming Ph.D. student at the University of British Columbia studying under Dr. Jeff Clune!!
-I study meta-learning and reinforcement learning.
+I am a Ph.D. student at the University of British Columbia studying under Dr. Jeff Clune!!
+I study meta-learning, reinforcement learning, and open-endedness.
 And math.

 During my MS I have also been researching in the Game Innovation Lab at New York Univeristy Tandon School of Engineering under Dr. Julian Togelius.